Salt Air, Secrets & Second Chances: Why Martha’s Vineyard Was the Only Place This Story Could Happen

 Why This Setting Matters

-Martha’s Vineyard isn’t just a backdrop—it amplifies every part of the story:
+Martha’s Vineyard serves more than just as a backdrop—it elevates every facet of the story:

-The romantic tension between Willow and Grayson simmers under summer sunsets and ocean breezes.
+The romantic tension between Willow and Grayson simmers under summer sunsets and gentle ocean breezes.

-The family drama feels more raw on a small island where everyone knows each other.
+Family drama feels more intense on a tight-knit island where everyone is connected.

-The secret at the heart of the novel grows heavier with every tide that comes in and out, as if the island itself is keeping it quiet.
+The heavy secret at the novel's core grows with each tide, as if the island itself is keeping it concealed.

-And at the end of the day, when all the truths come crashing down like a summer storm, the Vineyard is still there—salt-worn, resilient, familiar.
-Just like the characters.
+When all the truths inevitably come crashing down like a summer storm, the Vineyard remains—salt-worn, resilient, and familiar.
+Just like the characters themselves.

 Island Scavenger Hunt

-Many of the places in this story aren’t just fictional backdrops.
-They’re inspired by real spots across Martha’s Vineyard that you can actually visit.
-In this summer novel, they’ve been renamed to fit the world of the characters, but their spirit is very much drawn from the island’s most beloved places.
-Can you spot them in the book?
+Many locations in this story aren’t merely fictional settings.
+They are inspired by spots across Martha’s Vineyard that you can visit.
+In this summer novel, they have been renamed to fit the characters’ universe, but their essence draws from the island's cherished spots.
+Can you identify them in the book?

-Great Rock Bight Preserve – The secluded cove where the trio spent endless summers diving off the rocks—and where Grayson and Willow shared their first kiss.
+Great Rock Bight Preserve – The secluded cove where the trio spent countless summers diving off the rocks—and where Grayson and Willow shared their first kiss.

-Martha’s Vineyard Agricultural Fair – Full of color, laughter, and memories.
-It’s where Willow realizes how much she missed during her eight years away—and how her family (and maybe even Grayson) never truly left her side.
+Martha’s Vineyard Agricultural Fair – Filled with color, laughter, and memories.
+This is where Willow realizes how much time has passed during her eight years away—and how her family (and possibly even Grayson) remained by her side.

-The Gingerbread Cottages – Charming and full of whimsy, these become a highlight on Willow and Ivy’s island tour.
+The Gingerbread Cottages – Full of whimsy and charm, these become a highlight during Willow and Ivy’s island exploration.

-Island Trolley Tour – Ivy begs for it, Willow pretends to hate it—but together, they rediscover the magic of the island.
+Island Trolley Tour – Ivy insists on it, Willow pretends to dislike it—but together, they rediscover the magic of the island.

-The Seafood Shanty – A cozy lunch spot overlooking the harbor, where Ivy gives Willow the push she needs to stop running from the past—and from love.
+The Seafood Shanty – A cozy lunch spot overlooking the harbor, where Ivy nudges Willow to stop avoiding her past—and love.

-Cape & Vineyard Helicopter Tour – A stunning moment of clarity in the sky, when Willow and Grayson fly back to the island together, ready to begin again.
+Cape & Vineyard Helicopter Tour – A stunning moment of clarity in the sky, as Willow and Grayson return to the island together, prepared for a fresh start.

-Arrowhead Farm – Renamed in the book, but unmistakably the heart of Willow’s story.
-It’s where she grew up, where the fire happened, and where she must return to take care of her father—and finally, herself.
+Arrowhead Farm – Renamed in the book, yet it stands as the heart of Willow’s story.
+It’s where her childhood unfolded, where the fire occurred, and where she must return to care for her father—and, ultimately, herself.

-These places may be fictionalized in the novel, but their inspiration is real and visitable.
-Can you match them all as you read?
+These places may be fictionalized in the narrative, but their inspirations are real and can be visited.
+Can you identify them all as you read?

 Final Thoughts

-I chose Martha’s Vineyard because it represents everything this book is about: beauty and sorrow, closeness and isolation, nostalgia and healing.
+I chose Martha’s Vineyard because it embodies everything this book represents: beauty and sorrow, connection and solitude, nostalgia and healing.

-And I hope readers will feel the pull of the island just like my characters do… long after the final page.
+I hope readers will feel the island’s pull just as my characters do, long after turning the final page.

 Keep up with all my latest novel releases!
-Head over to www.lindsaygibson.com to learn more, join my Facebook Group, follow me on social media and subscribe to my newsletter.
+Visit www.lindsaygibson.com for more information, join my Facebook Group, and follow me on social media or subscribe to my newsletter.